sherifButt/mindfullai/tutorial/1_presist-the-react-flow-diagram.md

 Where `Diagram_State` is a JSON object containing the serialized state of the React Flow diagram.

 Now, when a user creates or modifies a diagram, we need to save this state to the database.
-Here's a mermaid sequence diagram outlining that process:
+This is a mermaid sequence diagram outlining that process:

 ```mermaid
 sequenceDiagram